-¶ 6.70.01 CD-ROM/CD-R Requirements (Amendment Does Not Include Statement that CDs are Identical)
+¶ 6.70.01 Read-only Optical Disc Requirements (Amendment Does Not Include Statement that Discs are Identical)

-The amendment filed [1] is objected to under 37 CFR 1.52(e)(4) because it does not contain a statement in the transmittal letter that the two compact discs are identical.
+The amendment filed [1] is objected to under 37 CFR 1.58(i) for "Large Tables" or 1.96(c)(7) for a "Computer Program Listing Appendix" because it does not contain a statement in the transmittal letter that the two read-only optical discs are identical.
 Correction is required.

-¶ 6.70.02 CD-ROM/CD-R Requirements (No Listing in Transmittal Letter Submitted With Amendment)
+¶ 6.70.02 Read-only Optical Disc Requirements (No Listing in Transmittal Letter Submitted With Amendment)

-The amendment filed [1] contains data on compact disc(s).
-Compact disc labeled [2] is not identified in the transmittal letter and/or the transmittal letter does not list for each compact disc, the machine format, the operating system compatibility, a list of files contained on the compact disc including their names, sizes in bytes, and dates of creation, plus any other special information that is necessary to identify, maintain, and interpret the information on the compact disc as required by 37 CFR 1.52(e)(3).
-A statement listing the required information is required.
+The amendment filed [1] contains data on read-only optical disc(s).
+Read-only optical disc labeled [2] is not identified in the transmittal letter and/or the transmittal letter does not list for each read-only optical disc, the first named inventor(if known), the title of the invention, the attorney docket or file reference number (if applicable), the operating system used to produce the disc, a list of files contained on the read-only optical disc including their names, sizes in bytes, and dates of creation, plus any other special information that is necessary to identify, maintain, and interpret the information on the read-only optical disc as required by 37 CFR 1.52(e)(4).
+A statement listing the specified information is required.

 - 1. Use this form paragraph when the transmittal letter does not include a listing of the files and required information. - 2.
 In bracket 1, insert the date of the amendment. - 3.
-In bracket 2, insert the name on the label of the compact disc.
+In bracket 2, insert the name on the label of the read-only optical disc.

-¶ 6.71.01 Specification Lacking List of Compact Disc(s) and/or Associated Files (Amendment Filed With Compact Disc(s))
+\P 6.71.01 Specification Lacking List of Read-only optical Disc(s) and/or Associated Files (Amendment Filed With Read-only optical Disc(s))

-The amendment filed [1] contains data on compact disc(s).
-Compact disc labeled [2] is not identified in the paper portion of the specification with a listing of all of the files contained on the disc.
-Applicant is required to amend the specification to identify each disc and the files contained on each disc including the file name, file size, and file creation date.
+The amendment filed [1] contains data on read-only optical disc(s).
+Read-only optical disc labeled [2] is not identified in the paper portion of the specification with a listing of all of the files contained on the disc.
+Applicant is required to amend the specification to identify each disc and the files contained on each disc including the ASCII text file name, the date of creation and the size of the ASCII text file on each of the read-only optical discs.
 See 37 CFR 1.52(e).

-- 1. In bracket 1, insert the date of the amendment. - 2.
-In bracket 2, insert the name on the label of the compact disc.
+- 1. In bracket 1, insert the date of the amendment. - In bracket 2, insert the name on the label of the read-only optical disc.

-¶ 6.71.02 Specification Lacking Incorporation By Reference Statement for Amended or Added Compact Disc or Text File
+¶ 6.71.02 Specification Lacking Incorporation By Reference Statement for Amended or Added Read-only Optical Disc or Text File or XML File

-The amendment filed [1] amends or adds compact disc(s) or text file(s) submitted via EFS-Web.
-Applicant is required to update or insert an appropriate incorporation-by-reference statement in the specification.
-See 37 CFR 1.77(b)(5) and 1.52(e)(5).
+The amendment filed [1] amends or adds read-only optical disc(s) or text file(s) or XML file(s) (as applicable) submitted via the Patent Electronic Filing System, but does not include an incorporation by reference statement for the read-only optical discs or the text files or XML files (as applicable).
+Applicant is required to update or insert an appropriate incorporation by reference statement in the specification that includes the name of the ASCII text file or XML file (as applicable), the date of creation, and the size of the ASCII text file or XML file (as applicable).
+See 37 CFR 1.77(b)(5) and 1.52(e)(8) and MPEP § 502.05.

-- 1. Use this form paragraph when a CD-ROM/CD-R or text file submitted via EFS-Web is filed with an amendment, but the required incorporation-by-reference statement is neither amended nor added to the specification. - 2.
+- 1. Use this form paragraph when a read-only optical disc or text file submitted via the Patent Electronic Filing System is filed with an amendment, but the required incorporation-by-reference statement is neither amended nor added to the specification. - 2.
 In bracket 1, insert the date of the amendment.

-$\P$ 6.72.01 CD-ROM/CD-R Requirements (CDs Not Identical)
+\P 6.72.01 Read-only Optical Disc Requirements (Discs Not Identical)